-Though Muhlenbergia rigens is not indigenous to Sonoma County, it does range from Shasta County south to the Mexican border, as well as in Texas, New Mexico, and Mexico.
+Though Muhlenbergia rigens is not indigenous to Sonoma County, it does range from Shasta County south to the Mexican border, as well as into Texas, New Mexico, and Mexico.
 It is generally found below 7000 feet in valley grassland, chaparral, yellow pine forest, and wetland-riparian plant communities.
-Historically, its long stems have been used by many Native American tribes for coiled baskets or the seeds ground and used with corn meal for bread or mush.
+Historically, its long flower stems have been used by many Native American tribes for coiled baskets.
+Seeds were ground and used with corn meal for bread or mush.

 Muhlenbergia rigens is considered a warm season bunch grass with long, thin blades that arch fountain-like from a broad mound reaching 3 ft. in height and 4 ft. in width.
 In summer, thin tawny flower stalks carry narrow flower heads another 3-4 ft. above the bright, sometimes silvery green foliage.

 This is a fast-growing grass that can reach maturity from seedling stage in two seasons.
 One of its finest characteristics is that it does not reseed easily and become invasive like the even larger pampas grasses to which mature specimens are sometimes compared.

 Deer grass is tidy and well-behaved and may be completely neglected for a couple of years without suffering.
 However, it stays best looking when irrigated in the dry season and then cut down to 3 in. or lower every year or two in winter.
 It re-grows rapidly in spring.
 In a more natural environment, it can go for years without being pruned.
 It can also be groomed occasionally by pulling out dead stalks and stems with a rake.